Kitchen staple may protect skin during surgery: paraffin oil tested against tourniquet burns

 Summary

-This study tests whether applying paraffin oil to the skin before using a tourniquet (a tight band that stops blood flow during surgery) can prevent skin injuries like redness, blisters, or burns.
-About 90 adults having arm surgery will be randomly assigned to get either the oil plus standard care or standard care alone.
-Researchers will check their skin right after the tourniquet is removed and again 30 and 60 minutes later.
+This study tests whether applying paraffin oil to the skin before using a tourniquet (a tight band that stops blood flow) during arm surgery can prevent skin injuries like redness, blisters, or burns.
+About 90 adults having elective upper arm surgery will be randomly assigned to get either standard care or standard care plus paraffin oil.
+Researchers will check the skin right after the tourniquet is removed and again at 30 and 60 minutes later.

 Disclaimer Read more